lukifer23/StreetSpec/README.md

    - Prompts for your Google Maps API key and creates a `.env` file.
    - Runs ESLint and TypeScript checks.
    - Launches the development environment.
+3. To create an installer build, run `install-windows.bat`.
+   - Re-validates prerequisites and installs dependencies.
+   - Executes `npm run build:win` to produce an NSIS installer.
+   - Launches the newest `Street-Spec-Desktop-Setup-*.exe` from the `release/` directory.

 #### macOS/Linux
 1. Clone the repository: